Spanish conquest of the Aztec Empire: Significant events in the conquest of Mesoamerica

-The integration of the indigenous allies, essentially, those from Tlaxcala and Texcoco, into the Spanish army played a crucial role in the conquest, yet other factors paved the path for the Spaniards' success.
-These alliances not only expanded the Spanish ranks, but also provided essential guidance on local geography and effective tactics against Aztec defenses.
-For instance, the Spaniards' timing of entry, the compelling ideologies of both groups, and the Spanish unfamiliarity with the Aztec Empire.
-Therefore, the Spaniards lacked a sense of danger and power structure within the empire.
-"A direct attack on a city as mighty as Tenochtitlan was unlikely and unexpected" from the enemy empires.
-As well, it was very uncommon that an attacking army would come unannounced.
-In addition, aside from the infantry and the allies' role in the Spanish conquest, cavalry was the "arm of decision in the conquest" and "the key ingredient in the Spanish forces".
+The integration of the allies from Tlaxcala and Texcoco into the Spanish army played a crucial role in the conquest.
+These alliances not only expanded the Spanish ranks, but also provided essential guidance on local geography and effective tactics against Aztec defenses, informing the timing of the campaign and exploiting the beliefs of both groups.
+At the same time, the alienness of the Spaniards, their ignorance of the empire's power structure, made them unpredictable to their enemies: "A direct attack on a city as mighty as Tenochtitlan was unlikely and unexpected."
+The Aztecs never thought an attacking army would come unannounced.

 Many of those on the Cortés expedition of 1519 had never seen combat before, including Cortés.
-A whole generation of Spaniards later participated in expeditions in the Caribbean and Tierra Firme (Central America), learning strategy and tactics of successful enterprises.
-The Spanish conquest of Mexico had antecedents with established practices.
+A whole generation of Spaniards later participated in expeditions in the Caribbean and Tierra Firme (Central America), learning strategy and tactics.
+Nevertheless, the Spanish conquest of Mexico had antecedents in earlier practices.

-The fall of the Aztec Empire was the key event in the formation of the Spanish Empire overseas, with New Spain, which later became Mexico.